opentripplanner/OpenTripPlanner/README_LOCALIZATION.md

 All the programs support setting string to Fuzzy/needs review etc. this is used if you translate something but aren't sure of it's correctness.
 Sometimes it is set automatically if original string changed and it is up to a translator to see if translation is still corect.

 ### Gotchas
 Be careful when translating that translated strings have same format.
 If spaces are at start and end of strings they must also be in translation.
-Order of parameters of course depends on a translation
+Order of unnamed parameters of course depends on a translation.
+But you can change the order of named parameters if this is better in your language.
+You can also leave parameter out of a translation.